 To help older adults find the right housing and care solutions by:

 - Long-range planning, to prevent crises from occurring

 - Assess resources so that they last as long as possible

 - Strengthening clients and their families to allow them

 to achieve the goals they have set for themselves

 that addresses all of the client's needs as fully as possible

 - Providing assistance in creating, implementing,

-and monitoring a Plan of Care to ensure it
+and monitoring a Plan of Care to continually meet goals